twaugh/trading212-gnucash/README.md

 ### Common Issues

 1. **Missing Required Headers**
-   - Ensure your Trading212 CSV has all required columns
+   - Ensure your Trading 212 CSV has all required columns
    - Check that column names match exactly (case-sensitive)
+   - Note: Some columns (like ISIN, Ticker, Name) may be empty for non-trading transactions (deposits, interest) - this is normal

 2. **Invalid Numeric Values**
    - Verify that numeric columns contain valid numbers